zebateira/rama-spotify/README.md

 ```sh
 spotify:app:rama
 ```
 You should now be in the app and seeing a graph thingy.

-If not, restart Spotify
+If not, restart Spotify.

 ### GNU/Linux Support